xoric713/GM_input_manager/README.md

 **Parameters:**
 - `input_array` *(array)*: Default input configuration array.
-Esach value should contain an array of inputs to check.
+- Each value should contain an array of inputs to check.
 Each value is equal to an action

 ### `input_check(index)`
 Checks if an input at a specified index is currently active.